 So I took care of the areas I was used to and where I still felt competent.

 At first, I tried to talk to family and friends about my rheumatism.
 But when it came to the people they wanted to deal with, functionality was essential.
-Visible injuries such as a broken leg were easy to classify and understand.
-But rheumatism, which appeared to them in the form of swellings; distortions; awkward movements or a tired, grim face, was neither as clear as a fractured bone nor as commonly understood as the flu.
+Visible injuries, such as a broken leg, were easy to classify and understand.
+But rheumatism, which appeared to them in the form of swellings, distortions, awkward movements or a tired, grim face, was neither as clear as a fractured bone nor as commonly understood as the flu.
 Rheumatism made them feel helpless.
-So in order not to be marginalized, I decided that I better didn’t talk about my disease.
+So in order not to be marginalised, I decided that I would better not talk about my disease.
 Only my parents and my grandmother wouldn’t avoid the topic.
-They consoled me with their sympathy and kept fetching me from my loneliness.
-The loving touch of a cool, gentle hand on my hot, thick joints did me very well.
+They comforted me with their empathy and helped me escape my loneliness.
+The loving touch of a cool, gentle hand on my hot, thick joints did me a great deal of good.

-During the day, after the morning stiffness, I felt moderate pain in my arms and legs and inflammatory attacks accompanied by even more intense pain.
-As long as I was in motion, I mostly felt pain on overload, e.g., when carrying too heavy things.
+During the day, after the morning stiffness of my joints, I experienced moderate pain in my arms and legs, accompanied by inflammatory attacks that intensified the pain.
+As long as I was in motion, I mostly felt pain on overload, e.g., when carrying things that were too heavy for me.

 Besides, I got a “moon face” – bloated and therefore plump – caused by taking cortisone.

 My fingers continued to curve towards the palm of my hand.
-For the first eight weeks of my illness, I was – with growing effort – still able to stretch them or to make a fist.
+For the first eight weeks of my illness, I was, with growing effort, still able to stretch them or to make a fist.
 But now, even that didn’t work anymore.
 Over time, the fine hairs on my fingers and the back of my hands started to break.
-Soon, they were thoroughly rubbed off because I no longer felt a delicate touch on my skin and therefore drove along on things with more intensity than necessary.
+Soon, they were thoroughly rubbed off because I no longer felt delicate touch on my skin, and therefore touched or ran my hands over things with more intensity than necessary.

-Later, the rheumatologist referred me to X-rays for my hands and feet.
+Later, the rheumatologist referred me for X-rays of my hands and feet.
 At that time, my fingers were already bowl-shaped and bent inwards.
-I was supposed to put them on the pad but couldn’t force them down onto the black plate.
+I was supposed to put them on a pad, but couldn’t force them down onto the black plate.

-The rheumatologist was my haven where I could “escape “when inflammatory pain and discomfort would get overwhelming.
-It was comforting to hear that the doctor already seemed to know what I described and what medication was required.
-“At last, “I thought, “someone else than my closest family members understands my distress.”
-Because I had rheumatism, I received a specific recognition, which seemed to value me as a human being and at first enjoyed this subjective gain of the disease.
+The rheumatologist was my haven, where I could “escape ” to when my condition and the inflammatory pain would get overwhelming.
+It was comforting to hear that the doctor already seemed to know the things I described and the medication they required.
+“At last, “I thought, “someone other than my closest family members understands my distress.”
+Because I had rheumatism, I received a specific recognition, which seemed to me to be a valuation of me as a human being.
+It was the only thing I had gained from my disease, and at first I enjoyed it.

-But I soon realized that this wasn’t the right way to achieve respect.
+But I soon realised that this wasn’t the right kind of validation.
 “This is wrong “, I thought.
-I am important, not the disease with which I am struggling.
+I am important for the person I am, not for the disease I am struggling with.
 And if life holds any appreciation for me, then it should be for me as a person and my achievements.
-I didn’t want to valorize myself by having a disease.
-I didn’t want to be a brave patient whose job it was to endure her suffering bravely.
-After all, healing RA was my goal – not the recognition by a rheumatologist and his team.
+I didn’t want to valorise myself or be valorised by others for suffering from a disease.
+I didn’t want to be the brave patient whose job it was to endure her suffering.
+After all, healing RA was my goal – not the recognition by a rheumatologist and his team for how well I was doing with it.

 Increasingly, I had to cope with more and more restricted movements.
 It was hardly possible for me to turn or to screw anything.
-I used special tools to turn knobs on doors and bottles and glasses, thus converting the rotation into a more manageable lever movement.
+I used special tools to turn knobs on doors, bottles, and glasses, thus converting the needed rotation into a more manageable lever movement.
 My hands felt increasingly weak and powerless.

-Often things (a bottle, for instance) slipped through my fingers because I wasn’t able to strengthen my grip any longer.
+Often things (a bottle, for instance) slipped through my fingers because I couldn’t close them properly around what I was holding.
 I couldn’t hold on to the dog’s leash if it suddenly jerked.
 And the dog was the size of an average indoor cat.

-As time went by, I had to become more and more apt to handle things differently than I used to.
-For instance, to pick up and carry a bottle, I had to tilt it slightly, put one hand underneath it, and then press it against me before I could lift it.
-As a precaution, I attached the end of the dog leash to my belt.
+As time passed, I had to become increasingly adept at handling things differently than I used to.
+For instance, to pick up and carry a bottle, I had to tilt it slightly, place one hand underneath it, and then press it against my body before I could lift it.
+When walking the dog, I, as a precaution, attached the end of the leash to my belt.
 Even handling simple things like cutlery, scissors, or keys was difficult and painful, if not impossible.
-Some things were still somehow manageable with good ideas but took at least twice the time than usual.
+Some things were still somehow manageable with good ideas, but took at least twice the time as they used to.

 It felt like a thick dough stuck on my knees as I walked, and I suffered from a sharp pain beneath my kneecaps.
-To “climb” the stairs, I needed both my hands and arms to get hold of the railing and swung my hips forward, step by step.
+To literally climb the stairs, I needed both my hands and arms to grasp the railing and swing my hips forward, step by step.
 For this effort, I usually needed almost the entire width of the stair tread for myself alone.
-I was glad when no one came and was often afraid to fall over.
+I was glad when no one came, and I was often afraid of falling over.
 To walk up the four stairs in the house, each with seven stair treads, I needed quite a while.
-With legs that could barely bend in the knee, going downstairs was just as tricky.
-At the same time, I was always afraid to tip over because my walk downstairs was usually a bit faster than I wanted, for I couldn’t absorb the pressure of my steps on the lower stair tread anymore.
+With legs that could barely bend at the knee, going downstairs was just as tricky.
+At the same time, I was always afraid to trip over because my walk downstairs was usually a bit faster than I wanted, for I couldn’t absorb the pressure of my steps on the lower stair tread anymore.
 My feet and legs ached with every step.

 After I woke up, it took me fifteen minutes to – on hands and knees – get from the bed – to the bathroom.
 I needed at least about an hour to be able to move my hands, feet, and knees again.

-Whatever fell remained to lie on the floor until someone else picked it up.
+Whenever objects would fall, they’d remain lying on the floor until someone else picked them up.

 I avoided kneeling.
 Not only did it hurt terribly, but I also could hardly get up without help.
-And pulling myself up at a chair or something was difficult because I couldn’t use my hands for it.
+And pulling myself up at something like a chair was difficult because I couldn’t use my hands for it.
 I couldn’t quite grab anything anymore and needed objects around or on which I could lay my arms and then somehow pull myself up.

 Overall, there were only a few painless times.
 The disease and its management stuffed most of my days.

 Driving a car was a must for the daily commute.
 But getting in and out was tedious.
-I dropped back into the seat and then pulled my poorly moving legs into the car one after another.
-After all, I managed to drive because my joints, fortunately, worked so far to operate the steering wheel and the pedals.
+I dropped back into the seat and then pulled my legs, which were moving poorly, into the car one after another.
+After all, I managed to drive because, fortunately, my joints allowed me to operate the steering wheel and the pedals.

 Since I took the medication my doctor prescribed, nausea, dizziness, and circulatory problems became habitual companions.
-Even my new painkillers couldn’t control the pain.
+And even my new painkillers couldn’t control the pain.

 Rheumatoid arthritis progressed rapidly and kept attacking both my body and the quality of my life.